mrichar1/esp32-gps/README.md

 ## NTRIP Support

-NOTE: NTRIP services require Wifi to be enabled to send/receive data from external sources.
-You can either set the `WIFI` config options to cause a connection to be set up, or manually set up networking in `boot.py`.
+**NOTE**: NTRIP services require Wifi to be enabled to send/receive data from external sources.

-**NOTE** ESP32 wifi state is preserved across soft-reboots.
-If you set `WIFI_SSID` to a different value than that of the current connection, the connection will be dropped and a new one established.
-However if you remove Wifi config options, the device may still connect to the last-known ssid.
-Yuo either need to manually reset the Wifi settings, or set `WIFI_SSID` to a non-existent ssid, which will result in no Wifi connection.

 This code provide support for `Client`, `Server` and `Caster` NTRIP modes.
 These can be enabled in parallel by specifying mulitple modes separated by commas for the config option `NTRIP_MODE`.